 - If you have contributor or author access, you will also have an Add article link at the top of the screen.
 This allows you to quickly add articles.

 - The knowledgebase has both quick search and advanced search.
 Type text or an article ID into the search field for a quick search, or you can search on other options using the advanced search.
-You can find out more in Search Explained.

 The question mark (?) to the right of the search screen is a help tool.
 Hover your mouse over the ? to find out more about the field.